OpenVidu/openvidu.io-docs/docs/deployment/deploying-on-premises.md

         ./openvidu logs

+- Show actual installed version of OpenVidu and basic information about the deployment

+        ./openvidu version

+- Generate a report with useful information of the OpenVidu deployment.
+This report includes: system information, containers running, logs and configuration files

+        ./openvidu report

+- List commands

+        ./openvidu help

 > To change current configuration, you just need to update `.env` configuration file with the new desired values and run `./openvidu restart` command.

 <br>